charliemaiors/golang-wol/README.md

  ```
  Define the custom location of the database, the executable has to have the capabilities of read,write or create file inside that folder.

+## Service
+---
+This service could be defined as Linux systemd service or windows service using files under script directory.

 ## Reverse Proxy
 ---